-- The Lamb and Flag, Convent Garden: This pub can also boast it has been the hangout of great writers with Charles Dickens frequenting the bar as well as 17th Century poet John Dryden.
+This pub can also boast that it has been the hangout of great writers with Charles Dickens frequenting the bar as well as 17th Century poet John Dryden.
 This pub holds regular celebrations with the bunting being hung out every St. George’s Day.

-- The Viaduct, Newgate Street: Opposite the Old Bailey, this pub may have acted as a temporary gaol at one time.
+Opposite the Old Bailey, this pub may have acted as a temporary jail at one time.
 It is also the last surviving Victorian gin palace in London and the perfect place to visit for a G&T.

 If you like your drinking establishments a little more tucked away, try these out for size.

-Tamesis Dock, Albert Embankment: Get on board for a pint or two at this floating pub.
-This 1933 Dutch Barge, that used to travel the waters of the Seine, now offers great food and cold beer and even better you can sit outdoors and watch the sun set over London as you eat.
+Get on board for a pint or two at this floating pub.
+This 1933 Dutch Barge, which used to travel the waters of the Seine, now offers great food and cold beer and even better you can sit outdoors and watch the sunset over London as you eat.

-When you want to enjoy the London nightlife you need not worry about being short on choices.
-Stand-up comedy, cabaret, clubbing or the enjoyment of fine wines or whiskies, it’s all on offer.
+When you want to enjoy London nightlife you need not worry about being short on choices.
+Stand-up comedy, cabaret, clubbing or the enjoyment of fine wines or whiskeys, it’s all on offer.